|Secretariat||Medical Imaging & Technology Alliance (MITA)|

 - Maintaining coordination with other groups considering security, including IHE and the MITA Security and Privacy committee.

-Future Roadmap and Objectives (Committee Direction)
+Future Roadmap and Objectives (Committee Direction):

 - One current work item regarding DICOM web security, with a revisit of DIMSE security.
 There have been a number of CPs and supplements triggered by this work item, and more may come.

 - The WG expects to leverage existing standards, insofar as possible.
 The WG has closely cooperated with HL7 in the past, and expect to continue to monitor what is happening in that space (e.g. FHIR).